Updated: Dec 6, 2022

 James is passionate about teaching kids how to play sports properly and how to live life properly, James does what he does best – showing kids how to be what a player ought to be: someone who is fit physically, mentally, emotionally and spiritually.

 Another wonderful lesson we can learn from James is the importance of family.
 He is head over heels in love with his wife, Laurie.
 He treasures their three wonderful children: Kaitlyn, Kendall and Kolton.

 Instant replay of James’ guiding principles:

-The Insightful Player® series is brought to you by Coach Chrissy Carew, Hall of Fame Master Certified Personal and Business Coach and Author of her newly released book, INSIGHTFUL PLAYER: Football Pros Lead A Bold Movement of Hope.
-Chrissy has been deeply inspired by her father, the late Coach Walter Carew, Sr. Her father is in several Halls of Fame as a high school football coach and baseball coach (as well as high school and college athlete).
-He used sports to help kids build strong character and teach them valuable life skills.
-The Insightful Player® initiative was created to help make our world a much better place by inspiring youth.
-To contact Chrissy Carew visit http://www.insightfulplayer.com or call 603-897-0610.
+The Insightful Player® is brought to you by Coach Chrissy Carew, Hall-of-Fame Master Certified and Board-Certified Transformational Coach and the published author of Insightful Player: football pros lead a bold movement of hope.
+Chrissy has been deeply inspired by her father, the late Coach Walter Carew, Sr. Her beloved father is in several Halls of Fame as a high school football coach (as well as high school and college player).
+He used the game to help kids build strong character and teach them valuable life skills.
+Insightful Player® was created to transform culture to be inclusive, kinder, and more loving.